dyne/Zenroom/docs/website/docs/random.md

 # Random quality measurements

-Obviously random is very important when doing cryptography.
+Obviously, randomness is very important when doing cryptography.

-Zenroom accept a random seed when called or retreives one automatically from the host system.
+Zenroom accepts a random seed when called or retrieves one automatically from the host system.

-**Zenroom is fully deterministic**: if the same random seed is provided then all results of trasformations will be exactly the same, except for the sorting order of elements in its output, which must be sorted by the caller with a constant algorithm.
+**Zenroom is fully deterministic**: if the same random seed is provided then all results of transformations will be exactly the same, except for the sorting order of elements in its output, which must be sorted by the caller with a constant algorithm.

-If the random seed is not provided at call time then Zenroom does its best to gather a good quality random seed from the host system.
+If the random seed is not provided at call time, then Zenroom does its best to gather a good quality random seed from the host system.
 This works well on Windows, OSX, GNU/Linux as well Android and iOS; but beware that **when running in Javascript random is very weak**.

 ## Pseudo-random generator

-Cryptographic strenght is added to any random seed by Zenroom's pseudo-random generator (PRNG) which is an [old RSA standard](ftp://ftp.rsasecurity.com/pub/pdfs/bull-1.pdf) basically consisting of:
+Cryptographic strength is added to any random seed by Zenroom's pseudo-random generator (PRNG) which is an [old RSA standard](ftp://ftp.rsasecurity.com/pub/pdfs/bull-1.pdf) basically consisting of: